Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 Ways to Manage Scalp Flaking after Coloring Hair

-1-Gently wash the hair
+1. Gently wash the hair

-Aside from that, there are actually plenty of advantages when you use color-safe shampoos.
+Aside from that, there are plenty of advantages when you use color-safe shampoos.
 These include the following:

 • Free from any harmful chemicals